-Aside nail buffer, you can actually use a lot of stuffs to smooth or shine your nails.
+Aside from nail buffer, you can actually use a lot of stuff to smooth or shine your nails.
 But before I go ahead to give you the list of items you can use, please permit me to share this story with you.

 I quickly searched the available stores close by but couldn’t find any.
 It’s not that they don’t sell nail buffers, I was new so I wouldn’t know where to actually get them

-Plus the few persons I met on my way where even more confused than I was.
+Plus the few persons I met on my way were even more confused than I was.

 After about an hour of searching for where to buy one, I decided to head back home feeling disappointed.

 As I sat down to think, a thought struck my mind.
 It was a crazy one though but it was worth it.